Present Moment builds digital wellbeing through participatory, relational engagement.

 Present Moment's flagship workshop series brings parents, caregivers, and kids together to share & create collective action supporting digital wellbeing.

-Working with the State of New York and HR&A Advisors, Present Moment's G. Byrum led design and engagement for this NYC listening session on digital equity.
+Working with the State of New York and HR&A Advisors, Present Moment's G. Byrum led design and engagement for listening sessions on digital equity statewide.

 Present Moment's G. Byrum leads a workshop at MIT's Urban Risk Lab on how to set up and use low-power FM in emergencies.